First published in Bolted #1 2017.

 Noble stresses that with good procedures, calibrated equipment and competent personnel, torque tightening can be used successfully on most joints.
 Much is made of bolt scatter, which will see the achieved preload on an individual bolt within +/– 25 percent of target, but on a flange with multiple bolts the usual result is to achieve an average bolt load within close range of target (providing good practice is followed and the coefficient of friction is assessed).
 “This is accurate enough for the majority of gasketed flange joints, so torque remains a very viable technique,” Noble says.

-Hydraulic tensioning began in the 1970s, pioneered in part by British engineer Fred Heaton, who would go on to found companies Hydratight and Boltight.
+Hydraulic tensioning of bolts began in the 1970s, pioneered in part by British engineer Fred Heaton, who would go on to found companies Hydratight and Boltight.
 Over the next 20 years it gradually became more common and is now becoming the preferred method for tightening large critical joints in many industries, such as oil and gas, wind, subsea, or power generation.

 Compared to hydraulic torquing, it is a more complex procedure that involves more specialised equipment.
 In certain applications tensioning can offer greater accuracy and control, as well as speed of assembly.
 It is particularly advantageous on flanges with multiple bolts.
 Using conventional torque, each bolt is tightened one-by-one in a pattern, which must be applied carefully to avoid the risk of putting too much load on one side of the gasket or flange.
 By attaching multiple tensioners, it is possible to tighten a number of bolts simultaneously for an even compression of the gasket.